Samsung vs Sonos soundbars

 Wireless streaming and multiroom

-Sonos builds a Wi‑Fi mesh and emphasizes multiroom over the network; AirPlay 2 is supported on Arc/Beam and makes iPhone streaming seamless.
-Samsung leans on SmartThings, Chromecast‑built‑in or selective AirPlay support on newer models—check the spec sheet.
+Sonos builds a Wi-Fi mesh and prioritizes multi-room audio over the network; AirPlay 2 support on the Arc and Beam makes iPhone streaming seamless.
+Samsung leans on SmartThings, with Chromecast built-in and selective AirPlay support on newer models — check the spec sheet before buying.

 Voice assistants and smart services

-Sonos supports Amazon Alexa and Google Assistant natively on current flagship bars; Siri works via AirPlay.
-Samsung soundbars often expose voice assistants through TV integration (and some models include Alexa).
-Streaming service support (Spotify Connect, Apple Music, Tidal) varies by model—test your primary service in the vendor app.
+Sonos supports Amazon Alexa and Google Assistant natively on current flagship bars, while Siri works via AirPlay.
+Samsung soundbars typically access voice assistants through TV integration, with Alexa available on select models.
+Streaming service support — Spotify Connect, Apple Music, Tidal — varies by model, so test your primary service in the vendor app before committing.

 Third‑party and installer control

-If you need professional integration, Samsung models more often include IR learning, IP/RS‑232 options or compatibility with third‑party remotes.
-Sonos prefers network and CEC control; installers usually use network‑based APIs or the TV remote via HDMI‑CEC rather than RS‑232.
+For professional integration, Samsung models more often include IR learning and IP/RS-232 options compatible with third-party control systems.
+Sonos prefers network and CEC control — installers typically use network-based APIs or the TV remote via HDMI-CEC rather than RS-232.

 Real‑world testing checklist